Section I. Welcome to the Immediate Homecare and Hospice Family!

 We are permitted to use or disclose protected health information about you provided you are informed in advance and given the opportunity to individually agree to, prohibit, opt out or restrict the disclosure in the following circumstances.

 ∙Use of a directory (includes name, location, and condition, described in general terms of individuals by our agency.

 ∙Share information to a public or private entity authorized by law or by its charter to assist in disaster relief efforts for purposes of notifying your family, personal representatives or certain others of your location or general condition;

-∙Provide proof of immunization to a school that is required by state or other law to have such proof with agreement to disclose by parent guardian or other person acting in loco parentis if record is of an unanticipated minor; and
+∙Provide proof of immunization to a school that is required by state or other law to have such proof with agreement to disclose by parent guardian or other person acting in loco parentis if record is of an unemancipated minor; and

-∙Provide a family member, relative, friend or other identified person, prior to, or after your death , the information relevant to such0 person’s involvements in your care or payment for care; to notify a family member, relative friend or other identified person of your location, general condition or death.
+∙Provide a family member, relative, friend or other identified person, prior to, or after your death , the information relevant to such person’s involvements in your care or payment for care; to notify a family member, relative friend or other identified person of your location, general condition or death.

 Other uses and disclosures not covered in this notice will be made only with your authorization.
 Authorization may be revoked, in writing, at any time, except in limited situations for the following disclosures: